-Keeping kids safe on the internet is important.
-That’s why we often talk about different parental control methods that help parents block adult content and other inappropriate stuff from reaching kids who are still too young to know all that.
+Keeping kids safe on the Internet is important.
+With mobile phones and tabs finding their way to even the tiniest human being, it's essential that we talk about different parental control methods.
+These help parents block or monitor adult content and other inappropriate stuff from reaching kids, who are still too young to know all that.

-YouTube Safety Mode, though not fool proof, is a nice way to filter out content from YouTube that you don’t want kids to see.
+The Restricted Mode, which was known previously as the YouTube Safety Mode, is not a foolproof method but a nice way to filter out content from YouTube that you don’t want your kids to see.

 Here’s what YouTube’s Safety Mode does:

 Doesn’t return results for adult search terms

 Inappropriate words in the comments are hidden using asterisks